Zebra dove: Breeding

-In its native range the breeding season is from September to June.
+In its native range, the breeding season lasts from September to June.
 The males perform a courtship display where they bow and coo while raising and spreading the tail.
 Upon selection of a nesting site, the female will place herself there and will make guttural sounds to attract males to help build the nest.
 The nest is a simple platform of leaves and grass blades.
 It is built in a bush or tree or sometimes on the ground and sometimes on window ledges.
 One or two white eggs are laid and are incubated by both parents for 13 to 18 days.
 The young leave the nest within two weeks and can fly well after three weeks.

 Feeding

 The zebra dove feeds on small grass and weed seeds.
 They will also eat insects and other small invertebrates.
 They prefer to forage on bare ground, short grass or on roads, scurrying about with rodent-like movement.
 Unlike other doves, they forage alone, or in pairs.
-Their colouration camouflages them wonderfully when on the ground.
+Their colouration camouflages them well when on the ground.